 "He will confirm a covenant with many for one 'seven.'
 In the middle of the 'seven' he will put an end to sacrifice" (Daniel 9:27)

 Seven literal years.
-Three and a half years of relative peace, followed by three and a half years of unprecedented tribulation.
+Three and a half years of chaos (it will not be peaceful during this time) but a peace treaty will be made allowing the Jews to rebuild the temple.
+This will be followed by three and a half years of unprecedented tribulation (Great Tribulation).
 The book of Revelation details what happens during this time.

 Christ will reign on Earth for a literal millennium: